yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/migrate-steps.md

 #### Import data file

-Use the `yb-voyager import data file` command if you have all your data files in csv format, and if you have already created a schema in your target YugabyteDB.
-This command allows you to load the data into the target table directly from the csv file(s).
-This command doesn’t require performing other phases of migration :[export and analyze schema](#export-and-analyze-schema), [export data](#export-data), or [import schema](#import-schema), prior to the import data phase.
+If all your data files are in csv format and you have already created a schema in your target YugabyteDB, you can use the `yb-voyager import data file` command to load the data into the target table directly from the csv file(s).
+This command doesn’t require performing other migration steps ([export and analyze schema](#export-and-analyze-schema), [export data](#export-data), or [import schema](#import-schema) prior to import.
 It only requires a table present in the target database to perform the import.

 <!-- ```sh
 yb-voyager import data file --export-dir ${EXPORT_DIR} \